stevemk14ebr/Windows-Docker-MediaCenter/README.md

 # Windows-Docker-MediaCenter
 Linux based docker containers to provide remote access and serve media.
-With windows workarounds.
+With windows workarounds (should work fine on linux and maybe mac too but untested)

 # TLDR;
 If this is you then keep reading: